 On closer inspection though this discography has doubled Big Al's research and although I'm sure 45Cat, Discogs et al will continue to introduce previously hidden gems I think there is still a place for single artist discographies.
 Hope you've enjoyed it.

 Thanks for help in compiling the discography and label scans goes to good and knowledgeable folk, web sites, record & CD sleeve notes etcetera.
 If I've used a label scan or information from you that is not credited please get in touch and I'll get it sorted.

-David Bell, Gerard Bickel, Bob Brainen, Phil Chapman, Ken Charmer, Keith D'Arcy, Mike Edwards, Brute Force, Michel Gignac, Michael Greenberg, Bob Halverson, Frank Kramer, Phil Milstein, MikeM, Mick Patrick, Jay Siegel, Harvey Williams, Dave 'Spector Collector' Young & Harry Young
+David Bell, Gerard Bickel, Bob Brainen, Phil Chapman, Ken Charmer, Keith D'Arcy, Mike Edwards, Brute Force, Patrick G., Michel Gignac, Michael Greenberg, Bob Halverson, Frank Kramer, Phil Milstein, MikeM, Mick Patrick, Jay Siegel, Harvey Williams, Dave 'Spector Collector' Young & Harry Young